mtnbikenc/dcaf/docsite/source/bare_metal_os_module.rst

 supports Red Hat Enterprise Linux.

 At this point the Autodeploynode has been successfully created and is ready to use.
-The CSC DCAF inventory needs to be created before the module can be used.
+To use the Bare-Metal-OS automation create the CSC DCAF inventory and variable files then run the playbook(s).

 Before You Begin
 ----------------